raphaelschaad/dotfiles/ios-code-guidelines.md

 There is unfortunately no logical and assignment operator in C for a convenient syntax.

 More info from [Big Nerd Ranch](http://blog.bignerdranch.com/564-bools-sharp-corners/) and [Mike Ash](https://www.mikeash.com/pyblog/friday-qa-2012-12-14-objective-c-pitfalls.html).
-Note that ARM 64-bit seems to have fix this, where `BOOL` is an actual 1-bit boolean type and everything that is non-zero is `YES`.
+Note that ARM 64-bit seems to have fixed this, where `BOOL` is an actual 1-bit boolean type, and everything that is non-zero is `YES`.

 ### Variable declaration
 When declaring a pointer variable, the asterisk goes with the variable name: `UIColor *myColor`.
-This makes sense because if you declared multiple variables on a single line, each one gets an asterisk: `UIColor *firstColor, *secondColor`.
-If declared like this `UIColor* firstColor, secondColor`, only `firstColor` is actually a pointer.
+This makes sense because if you declare multiple variables on a single line, each one gets an asterisk: `UIColor *firstColor, *secondColor`.
+If declared like this `UIColor* firstColor, secondColor`, only `firstColor` is a pointer.

 ### Constants
-When declaring a "container" to store a value, it's generally a good idea to default to a constant and only switching to a variable when the value actually needs to change during runtime.
+When declaring a "container" to store a value, it's a good idea to default to a constant and only switching to a variable when the value needs to change during runtime.
 This strategy leads to a surprising high constants-to-variables-ratio, which is a good thing.
 With Swift constants (`let keyword`.
 Note that in JavaScript ECMAScript6, “ES6” for short, `let` is a variable and `const` is a constant), it's possible to defer assigning the value from compile-time to runtime (exactly once), making them even more useful.

-A constant that is scoped to the entire file (not a method), but only used within that file, should be made `static` to limit its scope, because otherwise it can clash with other constants in the global namespace (e.g. from 3rd party code):
+A constant that is scoped to the entire file (not a method), but only used within that file, should be made `static` to limit its scope, because otherwise, it can clash with other constants in the global namespace (e.g. from 3rd party code):

     static const NSUInteger kSize = 12;